Medically reviewed by Drugs.com. Last updated on Oct 23, 2021.

-- Some people who take this medicine (metoclopramide tablets) may get a very bad muscle problem called tardive dyskinesia.
-This muscle problem may not go away even if this medicine (metoclopramide tablets) is stopped.
-Sometimes, signs may lessen or go away over time after this medicine (metoclopramide tablets) is stopped.
-The risk of tardive dyskinesia may be greater in people with diabetes and in older adults, especially older women.
-The risk is also greater the longer you take this medicine (metoclopramide tablets) or with higher doses.
-Muscle problems may also occur after short-term use with low doses.
-Call your doctor right away if you have trouble controlling body movements or if you have muscle problems with your tongue, face, mouth, or jaw like tongue sticking out, puffing cheeks, mouth puckering, or chewing.
+- Some people may get a severe muscle problem called tardive dyskinesia.
+This problem may lessen or go away after stopping this medicine (metoclopramide tablets), but it may not go away.
+The risk is greater with diabetes and in older adults, especially older women.
+The risk is greater with longer use or higher doses, but it may also occur after short-term use with low doses.
+Call your doctor right away if you have trouble controlling body movements or problems with your tongue, face, mouth, or jaw like tongue sticking out, puffing cheeks, mouth puckering, or chewing.

 - Avoid taking this medicine (metoclopramide tablets) for more than 12 weeks.
 Talk with the doctor.

 - It is used to treat or prevent upset stomach and throwing up.

 - It is used to treat gastroesophageal reflux disease (GERD; acid reflux).

 - It is used to treat a slow moving GI (gastrointestinal) tract in some people.